ipfs/ipfs-docs/docs/README.md

 The InterPlanetary File System (IPFS) is a decentralized file system for building the next generation of the internet.
 [Filecoin](https://filecoin.io) and many popular Web3 projects are built on IPFS.
 Some call it the hard drive for blockchain and Web3, though its power extends much further.

+While IPFS is a file system, it is _not_ a storage solution.
+IPFS is a set of composable, peer-to-peer protocols for addressing, routing, and transferring [content-addressed](concepts/glossary.md#content-addressing) data.

 ## Get started

 Check out these docs to get started with IPFS: